kaidokert/fsfw/README.md

 ## Intended Use

 The framework is designed for systems, which communicate with external devices, perform control loops, receive telecommands and send telemetry, and need to maintain a high level of availability.
 Therefore, a mode and health system provides control over the states of the software and the controlled devices.
 In addition, a simple mechanism of event based fault detection, isolation and recovery is implemented as well.

+The recommended hardware is a microprocessor with more than 2 MB of RAM and 1 MB of non-volatile Memory.
+For reference, current Applications use a Cobham Gaisler UT699 (LEON3FT), a ISISPACE IOBC or a Zync 7000 SoC.

 ## Structure